-Akita International University is a Bilateral Exchange Program - Students are enrolled as regular students at the partner university, pay Mason tuition to Mason, and pay room and board abroad.
+This is a Bilateral Exchange Program.
+Students are enrolled as regular students at the partner university, pay Mason tuition to Mason, and pay room and board abroad.
 Students can use the budget sheets located at the top of this page to see what GEO estimates as expenses.

 Once accepted into a program, it will be your responsibility to apply for a student visa and/or residence permit (if required, based on your citizenship).
 You will receive details on this with your acceptance letter.
 Do not apply for a visa until after you have been officially accepted.
 Visit Akita's Visa and Entry to Japan information page and the Embassy of Japan's website for further information.